 Our "No Parking Zone" Committee connects "Women at the Top" – our stellar CEO's at major companies – with women at a plateau in their career to mentor and encourage them to "Ask for It!" – whether "it" is a raise or the right encouragement to open up a dream business of their own.

-Our "Spark Plug" Committee is "igniting" future leaders through a diversified educational program of quarterly events.
+Our "Rising Stars" Committee is "igniting" future leaders through a diversified educational program of quarterly events.

 Our International Committee hosted events to bring understanding of different cultures and knowledge about traditions of other countries.